nextest-rs/nextest/site/src/book/retries.md

 `jitter = true` also works for fixed backoff.

-The current jitter algorithm picks a value in between `0.5 * delay` and `delay` uniformly randomly.
-This is not part of the stable API and is subject to change.
+The current jitter algorithm picks a value in between `0.5 * delay` and `delay` uniformly at random.
+This is not part of the stable interface and is subject to change.

 ## Per-test overrides